OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ABCD
 ```

 It's time to write the kernel module.
 For file-hiding, you'll need to hook one of the system calls used to open (or check for the existence of) files.
-There are many of these—open, `openat`, `access`, `accessat`, `facessat`, `stat`, `fstat`, etc. For now, you'll only hook the `openat` system call.
-This is the syscall the /bin/cat program uses when accessing a file, so the call should be suitable for a demonstration.
+There are many of these: `open`, `openat`, `access`, `accessat`, `facessat`, `stat`, `fstat`, etc. For now, you'll only hook the `openat` system call.
+This is the syscall that the /bin/cat program uses when accessing a file, so the call should be suitable for a demonstration.

 You can find the function prototypes for all system calls in the kernel header file arch/arm/include/asm/unistd.h.
 Create a file called kernel_hook.c with the following code: